 The most common substructure type is Sea Containers.
 They offer a range of benefits, such as:

 - Versatility, with the ability to be converted into office or storage space or staff amenity facilities.

 The Durability of Fabric Structures

-As a result of rigorous engineering standards and the natural benefits of the arched roof and modern fabric membrane, Fabric Structures can be built to withstand significant natural and environmental hazards.
+As a result of rigorous engineering standards, and with the intrinsic benefits of the arched roof and tough fabric membrane, Fabric Structures can be built to withstand significant natural and environmental hazards.
 Extreme wind, snow, heat and cold can be accounted for to ensure the structural integrity of the final product in almost any extreme environmental situation.

-DomeShelter Australia’s Fabric Structure design is unique to us and as a result of the innovation of our team for over 25 years.
-We are now one of the worlds leading manufacturers and suppliers with over 6500 Kits delivered to remote Australian sites and exported to 30 countries around the world.
+DomeShelter Australia’s Fabric Structure design is unique, the result of over 25 years experience and innovation.
+We are now one of the world’s leading Fabric Shelter manufacturers and suppliers, with over 6500 kits delivered to remote Australian sites, as well as over 30 countries internationally.

 If you would like more information about DomeShelter Australia’s Shelter Kits, contact our friendly customer service team on 1300 193 188 or visit Request a Quote to submit your enquiry.